jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling.md

 ## Disturbing errors

-Errors shouldn't make a user work harder.
+Errors shouldn't make the user work harder.

 1. Content shouldn't be overlapped by errors.
 2. Snack bar shouldn't overlap action buttons.
 3. You shouldn't use errors as dialogs because they disrupt users workflow.
 Only in a very critical situation, you can show error as dialog.
 4. Errors shouldn't block other parts of UI.
 A user could use other app features during this outage time.

+//there is an inconsistency here, in #Errors persistence you start numbering with lowercase and `,` at the end while here you start uppercase with `.` at the end.

-# Summarise
+# Summary

-- Learn from others mistakes - do error handling NOW, not tomorrow.
+- Learn from others mistakes - do error handling TODAY, not tomorrow.
 - Catch as many errors as you can.
-- Better is week error handling than none.
+- Weak error handling is better than none.
 - Error handling should be as easy to implement as it can be to ALL features.
 - If you show an error message that will help your user resolve problem, you will not have his problems on your shoulders.
 - If you show an error message that will help QA team find a bug, you will spend less time on finding issues.